Click on maps to view pdfs

 Stoltzfoos Farm Phase 1

-Strasburg Township, Lancaster County
+Strasburg Township, Lancaster County, PA

 In December 2012, Lancaster Farmland Trust protected with an agricultural easement partially funded through a Bayshore-Highlands grant of $43,020, the 73-acre Stoltzfoos dairy farm that grows crops of corn and alfalfa.
 Stoltzfoos I farm has over 50% prime or statewide important agricultural soils, adjoins other preserved farms and includes a tributary of the Pequea Creek.
 A Farm Conservation Plan protects water quality in the streams and the landowner has implemented a variety of best management practices including stream bank fencing, no-till farming and strip cropping.